getsmarter/moodle-api/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request
+6. Ensure your stuff is rubocop'd

 I am always keen to learn so please feel free to create an issue with code reviews, suggestions and possible refactorings.

 ## TODOS